 A well-developed budget is accompanied by a budget explanation or narrative, also known as a budget justification.
 A complete and realistic budget justification demonstrates that your project is well conceived.
 It also tends to minimize the chances that sponsors will arbitrarily reduce or eliminate budget categories.
 Sponsors have a good idea of what a project should cost, and generally know when you are over or under budgeting.
 See some examples/templates below.

-For newcomers to the process, consult with experienced faculty or staff within your department for advice, or contact the OGCA pre-award administrator assigned by sponsor to discuss potential costing.
+For newcomers to the process, consult with experienced faculty or staff within your department for advice, or contact the OPAS pre-award administrator assigned by sponsor to discuss potential costing.

 The budget justification is a categorical description of the proposed costs.
 Generally, it explains staffing and supply/service consumption patterns, the methods used to estimate/calculate (including escalation or inflation factors) and other details such as lists of items that make up the total costs for a category.
 The budget justification should address each of major cost categories (salaries, fringe benefits, equipment, travel, supplies, other direct costs and indirect costs), as well as any additional categories required by the sponsor.